minvws/nl-covid19-notification-app-website/_questions/es/46-welke-meldingen-krijg-ik-van-coronamelder.md

 ---
 index: 46
 set: 2
-title: Welke meldingen krijg ik op mijn telefoon voor CoronaMelder?
-published: false
+title: Which notifications will I get on my phone from CoronaMelder?
 contentLang: en
 ---
 {% include content/en/46-welke-meldingen-krijg-ik-van-coronamelder.md %}